Ontario Student Rental House Insurance

 Can I rent my property on a short term platform such as Airbnb?

-brokers if you are planning on renting your property on a short term
+Specific landlord policies exist for short term renting but not all insurance companies will offer it.
+Therefore, speak to one of our brokers if you are planning on renting your property on a short term basis in the future.

 What factors influence a quote landlord insurance in Ontario?

 There are many factors.
 The most common are: